qscat/qscat/docs/source/manual/tabs/shorelines.rst

 .. figure:: /img/shorelines/shorelines-tab-layer.png
    :align: center
+   :alt: Layer section in Shorelines Tab

-   Shorelines layer in Shorelines Tab.
+   Layer section in Shorelines Tab

 #. **The input layer:** Should be the merged shorelines, created in :ref:`plugin_required_inputs_shorelines`; and